astronomer/docs/astro/kubernetespodoperator.md

 ### Step 3: Create a Kubernetes cluster connection

-Astronomer recommends creating an Kubernetes cluster connection because it's more secure than adding an unencrypted `kubeconfig` file directly to your Astro project.
+Astronomer recommends creating a Kubernetes cluster connection because it's more secure than adding an unencrypted `kubeconfig` file directly to your Astro project.

 1. Convert the `kubeconfig` configuration you retrieved from your cluster to JSON format.
 2. In either the Airflow UI or the Astro environment manager, create a new **Kubernetes Cluster Connection** connection.
 In the **Kube config (JSON format)** field, paste the `kubeconfig` configuration you retrieved from your cluster after converting it from `yaml` to `json` format.